MCP HubMCP Hub

 • Ensure the vault path is absolute and exists

-2. Permission errors:
+2. Permission errors

-• Ensure the vault path is readable/writable
+• Ensure the vault path is readable and writable

-3. Tool execution failures:
+3. Tool execution failures

-• Check Claude Desktop logs
+• Check Claude Desktop logs at:

 License